 There are attempts at classifying different types of AI.
 Since we can’t pinpoint a general definition, defining sub-types becomes challenging.

 A reactive AI receives input and produces a predictable output.
 IBM:s computer Deep Blue which defeated chess grandmaster Gary Kasparov is a famous example.
 2Gary Kasparov is a chess legend.
 On September 10 1985, he faced off against the IBM machine, Deep Blue, to determine whether or not machines could outperform humans in chess.
 The world watched … Continue reading

 Calling Deep Blue an AI won’t cause any raised eyebrows.
 It beat a human chess champion, after all!
 However, what about the Netflix algorithm?
 What about a pocket calculator or a smartphone?
 Or what about… a toaster?

 Applications that use limited memory AI are like reactive AI systems, but the difference is that a bit of memory AI will use historical results to self-correct.

-If you’ve been tasked with writing a text about AI, this is most likely the kind of AI you’ll be writing about.
-Almost all “AI applications” that exists today fall under this category.
+If you’ve been tasked with writing a text about AI, this is most likely the kind of AI you’ll write about.
+Almost all “AI applications” that exist today fall under this category.

 3. Theory of Mind AI